-- 1. Select the position for your wood stove based on the clearances diagram.
-Position the floor protection and stove. - 2.
-Mark the position for the hole in the ceiling and roof by using a string and plumb-bob hanging over the exact center of the stoves flue pipe. - 3.
-Check that the intended location will not interfere with floor joists, ceiling joists or rafters before proceeding further.
+- Select the position for your wood stove based on the clearances diagram.
+Position the stove and floor protection. - 2.
+Mark the position for the hole in the ceiling and roof by using a string and plumb-bob hanging over the exact center of the stoves flue pipe. - Check that the intended location will not interfere with floor joists, ceiling joists or rafters before proceeding further.
 Adjust if necessary and reconfirm the clearance's from the stove to combustibles. - 4.
 Carefully follow the directions of the listed chimney for installation of the chimney system from the ceiling through to the rain cap.
 This may include framing in holes etc. - 5.
-Start installing smoke pipe / chimney connector, slip the crimped edge of the pipe inside the stove collar.
+Start installing smoke pipe (chimney connector), slip crimped edge of the pipe inside the stove collar.
 Use holes provided in collar to secure pipe with two screws. - 6.
 Install the remaining lengths of pipe one on top of the other up to the finished height of the chimney and using the manufacturers approved adapter, secure to each other.
 A slip section can make this easier.